AkshuDev/Command-Line-Tools/README.md

 To include any of these files, just open your .cpp file then type at the top '#include <fileName.h>' replace 'fileName' with the file you want to import.

 Then during building make sure to add another compiler path 'path_to_CLT_folder/src/h' replace 'path_to_CLT_folder' with the path to the Command Line Tools folder.
-Also make sure to add the file you are including.
+Also make sure to add the file library you are including.
+For this example we are using '.dll' (Dynamic Link Library) (Windows)

 Example: